-I am a theologian, trustee, writer, professor, lifelong Orthodox Christian, amateur naturalist, Hospice caregiver, friend, wife, and mother of five living in the Pacific Northwest.
+I am a theologian, writer, professor, Orthodox Christian, book lover, birder, amateur naturalist, trustee, friend, wife, and mother of five living in the Pacific Northwest.